Open Source Methodology

 An agent that generates code cannot be the source of truth on that code's quality.
 Validation must always come from an agent that didn't participate in production.

-→ Mandatory architecture with 4 minimum roles.
+→ Mandatory architecture with 6 roles.

 04